Engin-Boot/pong-stage-RV313/Stage0/Leadership_Board/Winners_List.md

 ### Scenario : Checking for winner for a online game

-Given : The game running on system and the game is just finished and played online and Internet is ON.
+Given : The game running on system and its finished and played online with Internet is ON.

 When : The score reaches 10 points.